 Climatic dimensions of butterfly vulnerability

 We detected ecologically meaningful trait dimensions, and used these to predict variation in vulnerability indicators for 397 European butterfly species, equivalent to 82% of the 482 species currently recognized for Europe.
 The dimensions found reflect climatic conditions, mobility, development rate and larval food specialization.
-Size was a major, phylogenetically based trait component, but was least relevant to explain species vulnerability.
+Size was a major, phylogenetically-based trait component, but was least relevant to explain species vulnerability.
 Climatic traits predicted more variation in vulnerability indicators, except for species Affinity for natural habitats, which was mostly influenced by biological traits.
 The low degree of variation at family-level in the trait components affecting species vulnerability, suggested that phylogeny is a minor factor in determining the vulnerability of butterfly species.

 We found that species restricted to the extremes of climatic gradients across the European continent are particularly vulnerable.
-In support of this result, the climatic rarity syndrome hypotheses (Willis and Whittaker 2000, amended by Ohlemüller et al. 2008), postulate that centres of high species rarity coincide with unusual climate conditions, that differ greatly from the surrounding areas.
+In support of this result, the climatic rarity syndrome hypotheses (Willis and Whittaker 2000, amended by Ohlemüller et al. 2008), postulate that centres of high species rarity coincide with unusual climate conditions that differ greatly from the surrounding areas.
 Various centres of high species rarity are higher and colder and harbour numerous isolated relics that presumably resulted from climatic warming since the last ice-age.
 The organisms in these vulnerable areas will be affected disproportionally by environmental change.

 For butterflies, areas of special conservation concern can be found in the Alps, Pyrenees and the Carpathians that face increasing temperatures, shorter snow seasons, longer growing seasons (Ceppi et al. 2012, Brocard et al. 2013, Lindner et al. 2008, Gilbert & Vincent 2013, Beniston 2012).
 Consequently, species shift to higher elevations (Badeck et al. 2001, Wilson et al. 2005, Lenoir et al. 2010, Karolewski et al. 2007, Vanhanen et al. 2007), or northward in the case of boreal regions (EEA 2009).
 In addition, climatic variability may strongly impact insect development, predictability of food availability and phenological synchronicity between interdependent taxa (Walther et al. 2005, Vasseur et al. 2014).
 For the Alps, wetter winter/spring conditions in combination with drier summers are expected (Nemec et al. 2013, EEA 2009).
 Prolonged droughts are of particular concern for the Mediterranean, Central Europe and the Black Sea region, potentially leading to decreased growth rates, reduced fecundity and survival in insects (Cannon 1998, Ayres and Lombardero, 2000, Bale et al. 2002, Parmesan 2006, Rouault et al. 2006).
 These aforementioned areas concur largely with three priority areas for conservation conveyed by traditional biogeography (Glacial Mediterranean refugia, Glacial refugia in the eastern Palearctic and arctic and/or alpine refugia to the North and/or into the high mountain systems), although more potentially important areas have been distinguished since (e.g., Schmitt and Varga 2012).